- What is Indian Administrative Service?

 - Books for UPSC Exams

 Even though the exam to be undertaken is popularly known as IAS exam, it is officially called UPSC Civil Services Exam.
 The UPSC CSE consists of 3 stages – Prelims, Mains, and Interview.
 Getting into Indian Administrative Service is not easy considering the competition involved, but not impossible for a candidate with right attitude and approach.
-Interesting read: Salary of an IAS officer.
+Interesting read: Salary of an Indian Administrative Service officer.

 To clear IAS Exam, aspirants are advised to have a long-term strategy.
 Though most of the serious candidates start preparation 9-12 months before the exam date, there are candidates who successfully achieve top ranks with only a few months of dedicated study.
 So what matters is not the duration of the preparation, but the quality of the same.